 - Nightlife.
 Reykjavik is quite famous for its nightlife.
-So if you love dancing, partying, and meeting new people, you’ll definitely not be dissapointed.
+So if you love dancing, partying, and meeting new people, you’ll definitely not be disappointed.
 The best area for nightlife in Reykjavik is around one of the main streets, Laugavegur.
-You can easily walk from one place to another, there’s usually no entrance fee, queus, or even dress-code.
+You can easily walk from one place to another, there’s usually no entrance fee, queues, or even dress code.
 It’s all very relaxed and that’s also part of its charm.
 Just keep in mind that you have to be at least 20 years old to drink alcohol in Iceland.

 - Nauthólsvík Geothermal Beach.
 If you are visiting Reykjavik in summer and are looking for a unique beach experience, you may want to give this a try.
-The beach also has steam baths, hot tubs, changing facilities, and showers, steam-baths and hot tubs.
+The beach also has steam baths, hot tubs, changing facilities, showers, steam baths, and hot tubs.
 It’s located close to Reykjavik Domestic Airport, a bit outside of the city center.
 More info here.

 You can see the main sights of Reykjavik in just a couple of hours, so half a day to a day is enough for the first visit to Iceland’s capital city.
 However, if you also want to experience a few of the most interesting attractions, visit one or two museums, enjoy geothermal pools, restaurants, and nightlife, and also take one or two short excursions nearby, plan 2-3 days in Reykjavik.
 In addition, foresee plenty of time to enjoy all the wonderful natural sights of Iceland, further away from the capital city.